James-Bartman/NetworkVisualization/README.md

 pip install -r requirements.txt
 ```

-Running the MATLAB program will require the Bioinformatics toolbox if it is not already intalled.

 ## Usage

-### Running MATLAB program

-The main script file for the MATLAB visualization is `main.m` located in the root folder.
-Running this script generates three network visualizations:
-1. A directional graph of actions and information resources
-2. A non-directional graph of actions and physical resources
-3. A directional graph of actions under the contraints given by the physical and information resources

 ### Running Python Program

 The Python visualization runs on a web application powered by Dash, and the script that runs this application is `app.py`.
 Running `app.py` runs `main.py` which builds the actual network visualization.
-Both files are located in `Python\GUITesting`.
+Both files are located in the `app` folder/directory.

 To generate the network visualization, run `app.py`.
 If there are any cycles detected in the network you will be asked to choose an edge to remove so the network can be generated without cycles.
 You will then receive the following output:
 ```